 Legal custody, on the other hand, allows the parent to make significant decisions about a child’s life and upbringing, including where the child will attend school, their religious upbringing, and necessary medical decisions.

 When a sole parent has both forms of custody, the other parent is often entitled to visitation.
 Under these circumstances, the non-custodial parent will have scheduled parenting time with their child.
+For more information, consult with a knowledgeable visitation lawyer in Atlanta.

 Parents who need to create a custody agreement or parenting plan have the right to negotiate the terms themselves before a judge gets involved.
 While the court in any custody case has the ultimate say in whether an agreement is in the best interests of the children and, therefore, whether it should be approved, Georgia law encourages parents to decide these issues for themselves.